FezzedOne/epsilon-rp/Server rules.md

 Applications, appeals and approval
 ----------------------------------

--   **In order to be able to roleplay on Epsilon RP, you must submit an application in `#applications` on the Discord server.** The application template is pinned in that channel.
+-   **In order to be able to roleplay on Starbound Zeta, you must submit an application in `#applications` on the Discord server.** The application template is pinned in that channel.
 Those who do not apply to become community members will be kicked after two weeks, no questions asked.
 -   **You have two weeks to appeal a rejected application before you are kicked from the community.**
--   **Appeal bans, mutes and other staff punishments by DMing any moderator or admin.** You must submit your appeal within two weeks of being banned; otherwise, it will not be accepted and your ban becomes permanent.
-There is no time limit when appealing mutes and other punishments.
+-   **Appeal bans, mutes and other staff punishments by DMing any moderator or admin.**

 ### Application template

 -   **Age:**
-   Your age (in years) here. *Required.*
+   Your age (in years) here.
+This may be "spot-checked" by staff, who may require you to join (and speak) in voice chat for a minute or so. *Required.*

 -   **How did you come to us?**
    Please tell us how you came to us. *Optional.*

--   **Why have you come?**
+-   **Why did you come?**
    Tell us why you're here.
 Did you come to roleplay?
 To contribute art?
 Modding skills? *Required.*

 -   **Do you have any previous roleplay experience?**
    Also tell us if you have any previous moderation or building   experience. *Required.*